CarbonPackages/Carbon.Pipeline/Readme.md

 <details>
 <summary><strong>Flow Settings in Javascript</strong></summary>

 If you use tools like [Flownative.Sentry], you perhaps want to pass some of the settings to your Javascript, without setting a `data` attribute somewhere in the markup.
 For that, you can enable `esbuild.defineFlowSettings`.
 If set to `true`, all settings are passed.
 It is recommended to set it to a path (e.g. `Flownative.Sentry`).
 This path is added as `--path` attribute to the `flow configuration:show` command.
-If you run `yarn build`, which has automatically the flag `--production`, the `FLOW_CONTEXT` is set to `Production`.
+If you run the command `build`, which has automatically the flag `--production`, the `FLOW_CONTEXT` is set to `Production`.

 ```yaml
 esbuild: